 Connect between terminal and GND terminal REQ a resistor 1/4W or 1/8W.
-(The figure is used a potentiometer connected to the rheostat).
+(The figure is used a potentiometer).
 With external resistance tends to zero ohms, the output current tends to zero.
 Increasing the ohmic value of resistance, the value of current supplied increases.
 With 47K of the current is limited to 50% on the Maximum size.
 The loop motor speed remains active.